danielkoll/PyRADS/README.md

 - cd $PyRADS/Test02.runaway
 - python compute_olr_h2o.01.100RH.py

-To compute SW fluxes in W/m2 for a given surface temperature (over a *limited* part of the solar spectrum) and save the resulting output to txt file:
+To compute SW fluxes in W/m2 for a given surface temperature (here, 300 K) over a *limited* part of the solar spectrum (here, 1000-2000 cm-1) at some resolution (here, for testing purposes only, 1 cm-1; see note below) and save the resulting output to txt file in the same directory ("."):
 - cd $PyRADS/Test03.sw
 - python compute_sw_h2o.py 1000.
-1100.
-0.01 300. .
+2000.
+1. 300. .

-NOTE: running pyDISORT over the entire solar+thermal spectrum at line-by-line resolution is computationally very costly.
-The brute-force approach taken here is feasible with sufficient computational resources, e.g., by splitting the spectral calculations up over many parallel processors.
+NOTE: computing opacities + running pyDISORT over the entire solar+thermal spectrum becomes computationally very costly.
+It is much faster to split the spectral calculations up over many spectral chunks, distribute those over parallel processors, and them combine the spectral resolved calculations at the end.
+Use

 NOTE: resolution in test scripts was chosen for relative speed, not accuracy.
 For research-grade output and model intercomparisons, vertical and spectral resolution need to be increased.
 For some reference values, see Methods in Koll & Cronin (2018).